What Is a Rockfall?

 Photo by Tom Evans

-It is very likely that there were additional rockfalls in 2014, but these events either were not witnessed or went unreported.
-However, the significant increase in the number of small rockfalls in 2014 suggests more thorough reporting of rockfalls (and likely not a real increase in small rockfalls).
+It is very likely that there were additional rockfalls in 2015, but these events either were not witnessed or went unreported.
 If you witness a rockfall of any size, encounter fresh rock debris, or hear cracking or popping sounds emanating from the cliffs, please contact park geologist Greg Stock at 209/379-1420 or by email, or contact park dispatch by dialing 911 within the park.
-Documented rockfalls are added to the park database (http://pubs.usgs.gov/ds/746/), enabling evaluation of rockfall activity to improve public safety.
+Documented rockfalls are added to the park database, enabling long-term evaluation of rockfall activity to improve public safety.

 Learn More about Rockfalls in Yosemite